Mission Statement: Our mission is to provide opportunities for women to create community and experience personal and spiritual growth.

 "Ted Talk" video by Brene Brown on The Power of Vulnerability

 Brene Brown is a social scientist who studies human connection--our ability to empathize, belong, love.
 In a poignant, funny talk, she shares a deep insight from her research, one that sent her on a personal quest to know herself as well as to understand humanity.
-Those who wish to dig deeper may want to read her book, Rising Strong.
+Those who wish to dig deeper may want to read her book, The Gifts of Imperfection.
 This event will be structured not only for people who have read the book but also for people who are simply interested in the subject matter and want to explore.
 (More information will be published about this as we get closer to the date.)

 WIRED Small Groups: